 - The Nike Dunk Low top was re-released first in 1998, which was the spark plug for creating the SB Dunk series in 2002 after several disappointments penetrating the skating industry.

-- The shoe had its first Flyknit release in August of 2017 and was timed to be an outfit during the summer.
+- The shoe had its first Flyknit release in August of 2017 that was timed to be outfitted during the summer.

 - The Nike SB Dunk Low has thicker tongues as compared to the Nike Dunk Low which stayed similar to the original release.

-- Laces in the SB Dunk shoes are thicker as compared to Dunk Lows.
+- Laces in the SB Dunk shoes are thicker as compared to the Dunk Lows.

 - Compared to the SB’s, the Nike Dunk Low is cheaper probably due to the absence of a Zoom Air insole.